 “Progressive” Parents (aka: “Chardonnay Liberals”)

 Last but not least, we can’t forget “progressive” parents seeking to shed the stigma of private school.
 Urban centers tend to lean left.
-Yet, despite the fact that affluent urban parents are more likely to be self-proclaimed liberals, you’ll still find them fighting tooth and nail to get their kids in private schools are strategizing ways to “win the lottery.”
+Yet, despite the fact that affluent urban parents are more likely to be self-proclaimed liberals, you’ll still find them fighting tooth and nail to get their kids in private schools, strategizing ways to “win the lottery.”
 San Francisco is no exception.
 In fact, with our Bay Area history of hippies and wine culture, we practically invented the “chardonnay liberal.”

 What does it mean to be a chardonnay liberal?
 Drive a Prius, buy designer hemp jeans, drink fair-trade organic coffee, all the while putting your kids in an independent school.
 (Independent sounds soooo much better than private, don’t you think?)
 Never mind the fact that enrollment is selective.
 Scholarships guarantee there are still a few low-income kids.
 And even though there aren’t many Black kids, schools can still be diverse—if you consider international families.
 Some are even from Africa!